DarraghHaughey-Kainos/IWantItDataWay-Frontend/README.md

 # IWantItDataWay-Frontend
 Ensure API is running on port 8080.

+After cloning from GitHub, run `npm install` to install packages.

 RUNNING ON MAC:
 ---
 Set the enivronment variable for the API_BASE_URL: